Signs Your Great Dane is Spoiled

 A lazy Great Dane isn’t just about physical health – it’s often a sign of being spoiled.
 Many of us unknowingly enable this behavior by:

-- Giving up too easily when they resist walks
+- Giving up too quickly when they resist walking

 - Carrying them when they refuse to move